 You can get the source files from the GitHub repository or use their dedicated CDN as I have in the CodePen.
 It’s even got a live code area on the libraries own website that you can mess around with code and charts too.

 ChartJS Bar Chart

 Another contender that deserves a spot in this visualization comparison is that of the ChartJS library.
 This library provides a elegant design modernization with any dashboard with little effort.
 Here’s a default ChartJS bar chart example –

 - Highly configurable in terms of design and additional data visualizations like a line across.

 - Really-cool transition effect when updating with real-time data.

 - Well-laid out documentation making it swift to add some advanced configurations.

 - Although responsive, it doesn’t have the greatest effect on re-sizing.

 - Have to define borders separately to bar fill colors which, really is annoying.

-- Default behavior of rendering to the full width and height of it’s parent, although, this can easily be switched off with an option.
+- The default behavior of rendering to the full width and height of its parent, although, this can easily be switched off with an option.